FilipKaczor/socket_chess/README.md

 Socket Chess is an application that allow users to play simplified version of chess through Internet.
-It is based on Web Socket technology and mainly written in JS.
+It is based on Web Socket technology and mainly written in React JS.

 Game is in v1.0 directory.
 Server is in 'server' directorym and client in 'chess'.